 1 System Description suffix Type: String Description: In each run, ABACUS will generate a subdirectory in the working directory.
 This subdirectory contains all the information of the run.
-The subdirectory name has the format: OUT.suffix, where the 'suffix' is the name you can pick up for your convenience.
-Default: ABACUS. ntype Type: Integer Description: Number of different atom species in this calculations.
+The subdirectory name has the format: OUT.suffix, where the 'suffix' is the name you can pick up for your convenience. ntuno Default: ABACUS.
+Type: Integer ntype Description: Number of different atom species in this calculations.
 This value must be set.
 If the number you set is smaller than the atom species in the STRU file, ABACUS only read the 'wrong number' of atom information.
-If the number is larger than the atom species in the STRU file, ABACUS may stop and quite.
-Default: No default value. nbands Type: Integer Description: Number of bands to calculate.
-It is recommended you setup this value, especially when you use smearing techniques, more bands should be included.
-Default value is the number of fully occupied states plus 10 more bands Default: the number of fully occupied states. $atom_file$ Type: String Description: This parameter specifies the name of structure file which contains various information about atom species, including pseudopotential files, local orbitals files, nonlocal projectors files, cell informa- tion, atom positions, local orbitals that will be used and whether atoms should be allowed to move.
+If the number is larger than the atom species in the STRU file, ABACUS may stop and quit. $Default\colon exttt{No default value.}$ nbands Type: Integer Description: Number of bands to calculate.
+It is recommended you setup this value, especially when you use smearing techniques, more bands should be included. atom_file Default: the number of fully occupied states.
+Type: String atom_file Description: This parameter specifies the name of structure file which contains various information about atom species, including pseudopo- tential files, local orbitals files, cell information, atom positions, and whether atoms should be allowed to move.
 Default: STRU.

 kpoint_file Type: String Description: This parameter specifies the name of k-points file.
 Note that if you use atomic orbitals as basis, and you only use gamma point, you don't need to have k-point file in your directory, ABACUS will automatically generate 'KPT' file.
 Otherwise, if you use more than one k-point, please do remember the algorithm in ABACUS is different for gamma only and various k-point dependent simulations.
-So first you should turn off the k-point algorithm by set $gamma_only = 0$ in INCAR and then you should setup your own k-points file. $Default$: KPT. pseudo_dir Type: String Description: This parameter specifies pseudopotential directory.
-Default: ./ nbands_istate Type: Integer Description: Only used when calculation = ienvelope or calculation = istate, this variable indicates how many bands around Fermi level you would like to calculate. ienvelope means to calculate the envelope functions of wave functions $\Psi_i = \sum{\mu} C{i\mu} \Phi{\mu}$, where Ψ_i is the i th wave function with the band index i . Φ{mu} is the localized atomic orbital set. istate means to calculate the density of each wave function $ \Psi_i ^2$.
+So first you should turn off the k-point algorithm by set $gamma_only = 0$ in INPUT and then you should setup your own k-points file. $Default$: KPT. pseudo_dir Type: String Description: This parameter specifies pseudopotential directory.
+Default: ./ nbands_istate Type: Integer Description: Only used when calculation = ienvelope or calculation = istate, this variable indicates how many bands around Fermi level you would like to calculate. ienvelope means to calculate the envelope functions of wave functions $\Psi_i = \sum{\mu} C{i\mu} \Phi{\mu}$, where Ψ_i is the ith wave function with the band index i. Φ{mu} is the localized atomic orbital set. istate means to calculate the density of each wave function $ \Psi_i ^2$.
 Specifically, suppose we have highest occupied bands at 100th wave functions.
 And if you set this variable to 5, it will print five wave functions from 96th to 105th.
 But before all this can be carried out, the wave functions coefficients $C{i\mu}$ should be first calculated and written into a file by setting the flag $out_lowf = 1$. $Default$: 5. nspin Type: Integer Description: Number of spin components of wave functions.
 There are only two choices now: 1 or 2, meaning non spin or collinear spin.
-Default: 1. calculation Type: String Description: Specify the type of calculation. ullet scf : do self-consistent electronic structure calculation • relax: do structure relaxation calculation, one can ues 'nstep' to decide how many ionic relaxations you want. \bullet $nscf$: do the non self-consistent electronic structure calculations only.
-For this option, you need a charge density file. $ullet$ istate: Please see the explanation for variable $nbands_istate$. \bullet $ienvelope:$ Please see the explanation for variable $nbands_istate.$ \bullet md : molecular dynamics $Default: \ \mathtt{scf.}$
+Default: 1. calculation Type: String Description: Specify the type of calculation. scf: do self-consistent electronic structure calculation relax: do structure relaxation calculation, one can ues 'nstep' to decide how many ionic relaxations you want. cell - relax: do cell relaxation calculation. nscf: do the non self-consistent electronic structure calculations.
+For this option, you need a charge density file. istate: Please see the explanation for variable nbands_istate. ienvelope: Please see the explanation for variable nbands_istate. • md: molecular dynamics $Default: \mathtt{scf.}$